Diseases & Conditions

 Aspiration and injection.
 In this procedure, needles are inserted into the cyst to drain the fluid.
 This is called an aspiration.
 The cyst is then injected with substances to decrease the chance of the cyst coming back.
 Sometimes, a series of injections is performed over several months.

 General anesthesia (your child is put to sleep) is most often used for both surgical options.
-Both options are also typically done as outpatient procedures and patients are able to go home after a period of observation in the recovery area.
+Both options are also typically done as outpatient procedures, meaning patients are able to go home after a period of observation in the recovery area.

 Recovery